Model website navigation

 Create the content type in Xperience

-To verify that the editors can easily create navigation menus of different types across multiple website channels, create the Navigation content type in Xperience using the Content types application.
+To verify that the editors can easily create different navigation menus for multiple website channels that satisfy their needs, create the Navigation content type in Xperience using the Content types application.

 Have editors create a simple navigation structure